 - Serve pheasant with everyday sides, like mashed potatoes, green bean casserole, corn on the cob, wild rice, fruit salad or broccoli with cheese.

-- Since pheasant can be roasted, sautéed, braised, barbecued and cooked in a crockpot, let creativity be your guide when cooking with pheasant.
+- Pheasant can be roasted, sautéed, braised, barbecued and cooked in a crockpot, let creativity be your guide.

 - Use simple marinades or brines prior to cooking will help maintain moisture, while adding flavor.